 - Choline: This essential nutrient is key for your baby’s brain and neural tube development.
 To get your daily choline fix, I recommend including eggs in your diet daily (don’t leave out the yolks)!

-- Omega-3s: These fats play a vital role in helping your baby’s brain and eyes develop properly.
+- Omega-3 fatty acids: These fats play a vital role in helping your baby’s brain and eyes develop properly.
 Add salmon, sardines, anchovies, and other omega-3-rich fish to your rotation if you can.
-If you’re not a fish fan or are experiencing an aversion, talk to your provider and consider a high-quality omega-3 supplement.
+If you’re not a fan of fish or are experiencing an aversion, consult your healthcare provider and consider a high-quality omega-3 supplement (use code: RYANN).

-- Protein: Your body’s working overtime to grow that baby, so you must increase your protein intake.
-Meats, poultry, fish, eggs, lentils, nuts, and seeds are all excellent protein-packed options.
+- Protein: Your body’s working overtime to grow that baby, so you must increase your protein intake throughout your whole pregnancy.
+Lean meats, tough cuts of meat (which are rich in the amino acid glycine!), poultry, fatty fish, eggs, lentils, nuts, and seeds are all excellent protein-packed options.

 3rd Month

 You’ve hit that third-month milestone, and your little baby’s organ systems are developing rapidly.
-These nutrients, and many others, are crucial to support mom’s health and baby’s growth ahead:
+These nutrients, and many others, are crucial to support mom’s health and baby’s health:

 - Zinc: This powerful mineral is essential for cell growth and division, as well as helping build your baby’s immune system from the ground up.
-Load your plate with zinc-rich foods like beef, poultry, well-cooked seafood, beans, and fortified cereals.
+Load your plate with zinc-rich foods, such as beef, poultry, well-cooked seafood, beans, and fortified cereals.

-- Vitamin C: This powerful antioxidant that supports your little one’s bone and tissue development because it is essential for the synthesis of collagen.
-This vitamin also gives your iron absorption a helpful boost.
+- Vitamin C: This powerful antioxidant supports your little one’s bone and tissue development because it is essential for the synthesis of collagen.
+This vitamin also helps boost your iron absorption.
 It’s time to stock up on citrus fruits, bell peppers, broccoli, and strawberries!

 - Fiber: With that baby growing, digestive issues like constipation can rear their ugly heads at any point during pregnancy.
-Increase your fiber with ground flaxseeds, whole grains, avocado, fruits, veggies, and plenty of fluids to keep things moving smoothly.
+Increase your fiber intake with ground flaxseeds, whole grain bread, avocados, fruits, vegetables, and plenty of fluids to keep things moving smoothly.

 4th Month

 This is when your little nugget’s growth really starts kicking into high gear.
-As your baby’s development speeds up, some people notice appetite and hunger begin to pick up during this stage.
+As your baby’s development speeds up, some people notice that appetite and hunger begin to pick up.
+Hopefully, any nausea or major food aversions you had start to disappear as well and you can incorporate lots of color on your plate again!

 - Folate: This B vitamin is still an absolute must.
 Folate remains important throughout pregnancy.
 Not just in the first trimester.
 It plays a critical role in DNA synthesis and cell division.
-Folate is also needed for red blood cell formation.
+Folate is also essential for the formation of red blood cells.
+A great source is any green vegetable!

 - Iron: Your ever-increasing blood volume means you must maintain your iron intake to produce enough oxygen-carrying red blood cells for both of you.
-Beef, liver, and seafood are great places to get iron!
+Beef, liver, and seafood are excellent sources of iron.

 5th Month